x13-me/OfficeDocs-Exchange/Exchange/ExchangeOnline/security-and-compliance/mail-flow-rules/manage-mail-flow-rules.md

 ## Create a mail flow rule

-You can create a mail flow rule by setting up a Data Loss Prevention (DLP) policy, creating a new rule, or by copying a rule.
-You can use the Exchange admin center (EAC) or Exchange Online PowerShell.
+You can create a mail flow rule by setting up a Data Loss Prevention (DLP) policy (in Exchange Online only; not in standalone EOP), creating a new rule, or by copying a rule.
+You can use the Exchange admin center (EAC) or PowerShell.

 > [!NOTE]
 > After you create or modify a mail flow rule, it can take up to 30 minutes or more in some cases for the new or updated rule to be applied to email.